Vibrational Normal Modes and Phonons

 It is the \(x\)-component of the force experienced by atom 1 when it moves along the \(x\)-direction.
 In most cases this should be positive because atom 1 should experience a restoring force that drives it back to the equilibrium position.

-The force constant matrix is useful for calculating the total energy change due to any displacement pattern.
-However, it does not allow us to calculate the dynamical properties, specifically the vibration patterns and their frequencies.
+The force constant matrix is useful for calculating the change in the total energy change due to a displacement of the atoms.
+However, it is not directly related to vibrational properties.

 Dynamical matrix

-Tip: what does the entries of \(\mathbf{D}\) physically mean?
+Tip: what is the physical meaning of the entries of \(\mathbf{D}\)?

-, for calculating the normal modes of a molecule.
-This is a two-step calculation.
+for calculating the normal modes of a molecule.
+This calculation requires two steps:

 Step 1: run the pw.x